realead/memmeter/README.md

 experiments with memory

-##Instalation
+## Instalation

 https://github.com/realead/timeitcpp is used as submodule, thus clone it with git clone --recursive.

-##Prerequisites

-g++-compiler, c++11
+## Prerequisites

+  1. g++-compiler, c++11 (tweak `sh run_test.sh` if you use another c++11-capable compiler).
+  2. python + pandas + matplotlib, for creating result-charts.

 ## band width

-My machine can do about 10^9 double-multiplications per second,  that means at most 8GB/s per single processor.
-But data is fetched in 64bytes, so steping over 7 doubles and utilizing only 8 bytes we get to 64 GB/s.
-A integer addition can be done in 0.35 seconds thus leading to maximal band width of 182 GB/s.
+My machine (an Intel-Broadwell)  can do about 10^9 double-multiplications per second, that means at most 8GB/s per single processor.
+But data is fetched in 64bytes, so stepping over 7 doubles and utilizing only 8 bytes we'll get to 64 GB/s.

+Even better, an integer addition can be done in 0.35 seconds thus leading to maximal band width of 182 GB/s.
+There is no pipeling for integer-addition (as compared to float-addition), so we don't have to watch out for dependencies on the prefivious results.

-Running `sh run_test.sh band_width` we get the following results:
+Running `sh run_test.sh band_width` we get the following results (will be saved in `src/output_test_band_width.png`, `src/output_test_band_width.txt`)
+):

 ![1](results/output_test_band_width.png)